-Designed for business lawyers educated outside the United States, the Graduate Program in Law and Business (LLM/Kellogg program) offers students a unique opportunity to study both business law and management techniques at two of America's leading schools in the fields of law and business--the Northwestern University School of Law and the Kellogg School of Management.
+Designed specifically for business lawyers educated outside the United States, for more than 10 years the Graduate Program in Law and Business (LLM/Kellogg program) has been the leading program in business and law training for experienced international lawyers.
+No other program offers students the same depth of learning in both business law and core business-school classes.
+The LLM/Kellogg program offers students a unique opportunity to study both business law and management techniques from the faculty of two of America's leading schools in the fields of law and business--the Northwestern University School of Law and the Kellogg School of Management.
 Graduates of this program are awarded an LLM degree and a certificate in business administration.

-All classes meet on Northwestern's Chicago campus.
-Students are expected to be in residence for the entire one-year program, which begins with a mandatory orientation in mid-June and ends the following mid-June.
+All classes meet on Northwestern's downtown Chicago campus.
+Students are expected to be in residence for the entire program, which begins with a mandatory orientation in mid-June and ends the following mid-May

 The intensive curriculum consists of upper-level course work at both schools.
 The law courses emphasize corporate, commercial, and transactional studies, while the Kellogg courses cover introductory and more advanced principles of management, marketing, and finance.

-Students take at least 18 credits (six to eight courses) but no more than 25 credits in law.
-All law classes are taken with Northwestern's JD students.
+Students take at least 18 credits (six to eight courses) in law.
+Except for the mandatory Common Law Reasoning course, all law classes are taken with Northwestern's JD students.

 Applicants to the LLM/Kellogg degree program must hold a first degree in law from a university or college whose law degree requirements are comparable to Northwestern's.
-Students must also have a high level of English profiency.
-Foreign applicants whose native language is not English must submit an official copy of their TOEFL score report.
-Applications are due January 17.
+Students must also have a high level of English proficiency.
+Foreign applicants whose native language is not English must submit an official copy of their TOEFL or IELTS score report.
 Refer to the links below for more information about applying.

-For questions related to LLM/Kellogg admissions, please contact Cristina Gapasin, senior associate director, at (312) 503-1202 or email@example.com.
+For questions related to LLM/Kellogg program admissions, please contact Sam Kwak, senior associate director, at (312) 503-8465 or email@example.com.

-Although no financial aid awards or teaching or research fellowships are available, non-U.S. citizens may apply for the University-administered NU Loan.
-A U.S. citizen or permanent resident must cosign the loan.
+No financial aid awards or teaching or research fellowships are available, non-U.S. citizens.

-Explore our site to learn more about life in Chicago, the Law School's resources, and other resources available to graduate students, including career sevices.
+Explore our site to learn more about life in Chicago, the Law School's resources, and other resources available to international students, including career services.

-LLM/Kellogg students have a dedicated full-time Career Advisor in the Center for Career Strategy and Advancement ("Career Center").
+LLM/Kellogg program students have a dedicated full-time Career Advisor in the Center for Career Strategy and Advancement ("Career Center").
 The LLM/Kellogg program does not prepare students for permanent employment in the United States, rather the Career Center will assist students who wish to seek internships, visiting or foreign attorney positions in the US as well as enhanced employment opportunities at home.
-We provide training and workshops on all aspects of a job search in the US including "Preparing a US-style Cover Letter and Resume", "Researching and Networking", "Interviewing".
+We provide training and workshops on all aspects of a job search in the US including "Preparing a US-style Cover Letter and Resume," "Researching and Networking," "Interviewing."
 In addition, we allow students to develop their practical skills through a Mock Interview Program and Etiquette dinners.
-Please note, LLM/Kellogg students do not have access to Kellogg career services, all of the resources are provided through the Law School Career Center.
+Please note, LLM/Kellogg program students do not have access to Kellogg career services, all of the resources are provided through the Career Center.